Lebeg134/Lebeg134/README.md

 - 👋 Hi, I’m @Lebeg134
 - 👀 I’m interested in Game Developement
-- 💼 I’m currently working as a UI Developer
+- 📚 I'm currently studying at a University
 - 📫 You can reach me at lebeg134@gmail.com

 <!---